Oxford Parliament (1258)

-The Oxford Parliament (1258), also known as the Mad Parliament and the First English Parliament, assembled during the reign of Henry III of England.
-It is best known for the Provisions of Oxford, a set of constitutional reforms that forced the king to govern according to the advice of a council of barons.
+The Oxford Parliament, also known as the Mad Parliament, assembled in 1258 during the reign of Henry III of England.
+It is best known for the Provisions of Oxford, a set of constitutional reforms that forced the English king to govern according to the advice of a council of barons.

 Name

 The parliament came to be known as "Mad" as a result of an entry in the Latin chronicle Liber de Antiquis Legibus which read "Hoc anno fuit illud insane parliamentum apud Oxoniam".
 However, historians A.G.
 Little and R.L.
 Poole have shown that the word insane was overwritten in the original text, and may have originally read insigne instead.
 Therefore, it would have originally read "illud insigne parliamentum" ("that distinguished parliament").

 Background

 By the 1250s, there was widespread resentment among the barons against Henry III.
 The causes included the favoritism he showed to his Lusignan half-brothers, William and Aymer de Valence.
 There was also opposition to Henry's unrealistic plans to conquer the Kingdom of Sicily for his second son, Edmund Crouchback.
-In 1255, the king informed parliament that as part of the Sicilian campaign he owed the pope the huge sum of £100,000 and that if he defaulted England would be placed under an interdict.
-The king had other debts as well.
+In 1255, the King informed parliament that as a result of the Sicilian business he owed the pope the huge sum of £100,000 and that if he defaulted England would be placed under an interdict.
+The King had other debts as well.
 Through 1256 and 1257, however, the barons refused to grant Henry the taxes he needed to solve his financial problems.
-The king's position was weakened further when English armies suffered several defeats at the hand of Llywelyn ap Gruffudd in Wales.
+The King's position was weakened further when English armies suffered several defeats at the hand of Llywelyn ap Gruffudd in Wales.

-Desperate for funds, the king summoned a parliament to meet at Westminster on 9 April.
-On 12 April, a group of lay magnates came together to offer united resistance to the king's demands for funds.
+Desperate for funds, the King summoned a parliament to meet at Westminster on 9 April.
+On 12 April, a group of lay magnates came together to offer united resistance to the King's demands for funds.
 These were Richard de Clare, Roger Bigod, Simon de Montfort, Peter of Savoy, Hugh Bigod, John FitzGeoffrey, and Peter de Montfort.
-The barons were given three days to consider their response to the king's request, and on the appointed day a group of earls, barons, and knights confronted the king and his eldest son, the future Edward I, fully armed inside Westminster Hall.
-They demanded the king agree to reforms, and Henry swore on the Gospels to agree to whatever they advised.
+The barons were given three days to consider their response to the King's request, and on the appointed day a group of earls, barons, and knights confronted the King and his eldest son, the Lord Edward, fully armed inside Westminster Hall.
+They demanded the King agree to reforms, and Henry swore on the Gospels to agree to whatever they advised.

 An agreement was recorded in two letters patent dated 2 May.
-In the first, the king agreed that by Christmas he would introduce reforms on the advice of his barons and in return the barons would consent to new taxes for the king.
-If the king failed to keep his word, he would be excommunicated.
-In the second document, the king agreed that a reform programme should be prepared by a council of twenty-four—half from the king's council and half elected by the barons—that was to meet at Oxford on 11 June.
-The Twenty-four would then present their suggestions at a parliament summoned to meet in that city.
+In the first, the King agreed that by Christmas he would introduce reforms on the advice of his barons and in return the barons would consent to new taxes for the king.
+If the King failed to keep his word, he would be excommunicated.
+In the second document, the King agreed that a reform programme should be prepared by a council of twenty-four—half from the king's council and half elected by the barons—that was to meet at Oxford on 11 June.
+The twenty-four would then present their suggestions at a parliament summoned to meet in that city.